0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 ## Disclaimer

-**Let me start by clarifying that I am not a lawyer nor an expert.
-While I'm confident overall in my interpretation of state firearms law, I cannot guarantee 100% accuracy and am not equipped nor willing to defend anyone in court.** I suggest you read the referenced sources yourself and come to your own understanding, and if you have any specific questions regarding personal situations, ask an actual lawyer.
+**I am not a lawyer nor an expert**.
+While I'm confident overall in my interpretation of state firearms law, I cannot guarantee 100% accuracy and am not equipped nor willing to defend anyone in court.
+I suggest you read the referenced sources yourself and come to your own understanding.
+If you have any specific questions regarding personal situations, ask an actual lawyer.
+Also, due to the Reddit character limit, I am not able to go in depth on these.
+If you have any questions feel free to ask in the comments.

 ## General Information

 **Does the State Constitution protect the right to keep and bear arms?**

 Yes.
-Article I, Section 24 of the [State Constitution](http://leg.wa.gov/CodeReviser/Pages/WAConstitution.aspx) specifies:
+See Article I, Section 24 of the [State Constitution](http://leg.wa.gov/CodeReviser/Pages/WAConstitution.aspx).

-> **SECTION 24 RIGHT TO BEAR ARMS.** The right of the individual citizen to bear arms in defense of himself, or the state, shall not be impaired, but nothing in this section shall be construed as authorizing individuals or corporations to organize, maintain or employ an armed body of men.

 **Where can I find state laws on firearms?**